windmill-labs/windmilldocs/docs/intro.md

 # Intro

-Windmill helps turn your scripts into internal apps that automate repetitive workflows.
+Windmill turn your scripts into internal apps that automate repetitive workflows.
 It's common for engineers to hack together scripts to automate repetitive tasks for a non-technical user (sales, ops, customer support, customer success, etc).
 Examples include: